blueprismo/blueprismo.github.io/content/posts/abstract_socket/index.md

 # Intro
-In this post we are going to talk about abstract sockets, a colleage from work (ty Bill🙏) pointed out this concept, and I didn't knew this concept of socket existed before.
+In this post we are going to talk about abstract sockets, a colleague from work (ty Bill🙏) pointed out this concept, and I didn't knew this concept of socket existed before.

 Abstract sockets have been here for a while (since Linux kernel version 2.3.4), about July 1999.